youliangtan/roboticsProject_G9/README.md

+This is basically useless, but just for my backup. =)

 Arduino_Serial_COMS: 	Arduino input sensor to main, serial printout
 MainFrameProject: 	Main Framework to run whole arm motion
 UI_display:		GUI server interface for breakfast selection and display